Andrew Cuomo: COVID-19 nursing home deaths

 In March 2020, a directive from the Centers for Medicare and Medicaid services stated that nursing homes should admit anyone they would normally admit, including people coming from hospitals where COVID-19 was present.
 Cuomo and the New York State Department of Health then issued an order on March 25 requiring the admission of patients regardless of COVID test result and prohibited nursing homes from conducting tests on prospective patients.
 According to ProPublica, New York became the only state to prevent testing in this way.
 By the time the order was undone, on May 10, as many as 4,500 COVID-19 infected patients had been sent to nursing homes in New York state.
 More than 6,000 New York state nursing home residents died of COVID-19 as of June 2020.

-Several reports and investigations followed amid criticism of the Cuomo administration for their role in nursing home deaths.
+Several reports and investigations followed amid criticism of the Cuomo administration's role in nursing home deaths.
 The administration's own report, in July 2020, concluded that most of the admissions took place after peak nursing home mortality, suggesting it was nursing home staff that drove infections.
 State attorney general Letitia James's January 2021 report found that the administration undercounted COVID-19-related deaths at nursing homes by as much as 50%, such as discounting nursing home patients who died after being taken to a hospital rather than within the nursing home itself.
 The Federal Bureau of Investigation (FBI) and the U.S. attorney in Brooklyn investigated the situation but decided not to pursue a case.